Atomistic mechanisms of dynamics in a two-dimensional dodecagonal quasicrystal: Appendix C: Energy landscape of atomic motion

 Given the unique atomic motion mechanisms observed in quasicrystals, we further analyze these two particle displacement modes from an energetic perspective to obtain a deeper insight into this striking phenomenon.
 We next compute both the activation energy and the corresponding minimum energy pathway (MEP) for both phason flip and string-like motion using the nudged elastic band (NEB) method \cite{Henkelman2000}.

-First, Figure~\ref{fig:16} illustrates the MEP of what we temtatively identify as a phason flip.
+First, Fig.~\ref{fig:17} illustrates the MEP of what we tentatively identify as a phason flip.
 The displacement process apparently involves an atom climbing over a single energy saddle point.
 We select specific characteristic points along the MEP to observe the detailed atomic displacement form.
-As the energy increases, the atom gradually moves into the position of an existing defect.
+As the energy increases, atoms gradually move into the position of an existing defect.
 Upon reaching the saddle point F, a new form of defect appears.
 Subsequently, the atom gradually settles into a new equilibrium position.
-The activation energy required for this entire process is approximately 2.5, aligning well with the data obtained from the Arrhenius law in Fig.~\ref{fig:12} at the low-temperature regime.
+The activation energy required for this entire process is approximately 2.5, aligning well with the data obtained from the Arrhenius law in Fig.~\ref{fig:7} at the low-temperature regime.

-In the case of string-like motion, depicted in Figs.~\ref{fig:17} and \ref{fig:18}, the energetic landscape traversed evidently involves a much greater complexity, the MEP involves multiple saddle points and several meta-stable positions.
-The illustrative ring-like exchange motion initiates with the movements of two or three particles of the hexagonal ring, accompanied by the generation of a defect left in the tail (Fig.~\ref{fig:17}D).
-This forms the first meta-stable state, with $\Delta E$ for this process being about 6, nearly three times the value for a phason flip.
-Subsequently, it evolves into a semi-loop form (Fig.~\ref{fig:17}E) with the disappearance of the produced defect in Fig.~\ref{fig:17}C. This cluster tends to be also meta-stable, causing the MEP to drop to a point F. At this point, the structure and bonds differ slightly from the initial configuration after traveling half the distance of the nearest neighbor separation, with the energy of state F being higher than that in the initial state.
-No further meta-stable state is encountered after this point in the collective motion evolution, apparently prompting the cluster of atoms to continue its motion in a collective way.
-Ultimately, a full loop is completed, and the structure returns to its initial equilibrium position.
+In the case of string-like motion, depicted in Figs.~\ref{fig:18} and \ref{fig:19}, the energetic landscape traversed evidently involves a much greater complexity, the MEP involves multiple saddle points and several meta-stable positions.
+The illustrative ring-like exchange motion initiates with the movements of two or three particles of the hexagonal ring, accompanied by the generation of a defect left in the tail (Fig.~\ref{fig:18}D).
+This leads to the formation of an initial meta-stable state, with $\Delta E$ for this process being about 6, nearly three times the value assigned to the putative phason flip.
+Subsequently, it evolves into a semi-loop form (Fig.~\ref{fig:18}E) with the disappearance of the produced defect in Fig.~\ref{fig:18}C. This cluster tends to be also meta-stable, causing the MEP to drop to a point F. At this point, the structure and bonds differ slightly from the initial configuration after traveling half the distance of the nearest neighbor separation, with the energy of state F being higher than that in the initial state.
+No further meta-stable state is encountered after this stage in the collective motion evolution, apparently prompting the cluster of atoms to continue its motion in a collective way.
+Ultimately, a full loop is ``completed", and the structure returns to its initial equilibrium position.